 A lot of people think that what they are paying for when they get a new website is like any other product they buy.
-If there’s a problem with this “thing” after they’ve purchased it they can send it back for a repair or redesign; at no charge of course.
+If there’s a problem with this "thing" after they've purchased it they can send it back for a redesign; at no charge.

 A website is not at all like a product.
 Unlike buying a new car, there is no Lemon Law remedy you can turn to if your website breaks within the first year or 30,000 hits; whichever comes first.
 There are no guarantees or factory warranties.

 It's natural to think that you're buying a fully working website that has no bugs in the software, works on every browser, every phone, every tablet, every time and nothing will ever happen to it.
 In a perfect Internet world, you would never need to give your new website a second thought once it's online -- unless it's to make necessary changes to your content.
 And, of course, your website will NEVER go off line for any reason or ever get hacked.